adao1123/RestaurantMap/README.md

 Bottom Navigation Bar - Follows Material Design Guidelines.
 The user selects which way they want the data to be presented, in a list or map.

-Fragments - Since the API call is made in activity and then the data is passed to either activity, the activity makes much less api calls when switching between fragments then if the calls were made in the fragment itself (or two different activities).
+Fragments - Since the API call is made in activity and then the data is passed to either activity, the activity makes much less api calls when switching between fragments than if the calls were made in the fragment itself (or two different activities).

 Unlimited Scrolling - Uses interfaces to let the acitivity know when list is at the end, to make another API call to add more to the list.